 We had to wake up very early (again) in the morning in Manila and had booked a shuttle to the domestic airport already the day before at the Microtel Mall of Asia.
 There was some kind of marathon to be happening in the streets, so they told us to go even earlier.
-That was a good thing, because at the domestic airport there were long queues for the check-in for our flight to Legazpi City.
+That was a good thing because at the domestic airport there were long queues for the check-in for our flight to Legazpi City.
 We were out of luck and managed to choose the queue that did not move forward at all.
-There was a family at the check-in counter with loads of luggage and after a time we looked at the clock and could not believe, when they hadn´t checked in after 10 minutes, 20 minutes, 30 minutes, 50 minutes.
+There was a family at the check-in counter with loads of luggage, and after a time we looked at the clock and could not believe when they hadn't checked in after 10 minutes, 20 minutes, 30 minutes, 50 minutes.
 This one family actually needed more than one hour to check in, while there was a long line behind them.
-In the meantime we thought about changing the queue, but frustrated people in front of us gave up before us and changed the queue, so we finally could move forward.
+In the meantime, we thought about changing the queue, but frustrated people in front of us gave up before us and turned the queue, so we finally could move forward.
 What I couldn't understand was why the attendant at the counter couldn't clear that up so soon or at least let the others who have just one piece of luggage or hand carry to check in.
 It reminded me of another instance when we flew from Puerto Princesa to Busuanga with another airline.

 We still made it in time to catch our 7.50 a.m. flight to Legazpi that we booked with Cebu Pacific.
 Traveling by plane in the Philippines is easy, except for the waiting.
 There are cheap flights by local airlines Cebu Pacific and Philippine Airlines.
 When we landed in Legazpi after a short one-hour flight, we already saw the main attraction of the area, the Mayon Volcano which was partly hidden in the clouds.